2003 Tampa Bay Buccaneers season: Week 10: at Carolina Panthers

-Week 11: Green Bay Packers (lost 13–20)
+Week 11: Green Bay Packers

 The longtime rival Green Bay Packers came to town in November, and Tampa Bay appeared to be poised for a win.
 A 17-play, 98-yard fourth-quarter touchdown drive by the Packers wore out a tired Buccaneer defense, and Tampa Bay lost to Green Bay for the first time at Raymond James Stadium.
 The loss dropped Tampa Bay to 4–6, and severely hampered their playoff chances.

 During the game, Martin Gramatica became the franchise’s all-time scoring leader.
 One distinction came to an end, however.
 The Tampa Bay defense had, one week earlier, set the all-time NFL record for consecutive game with a quarterback sack.
 They achieved no sacks in this game, and the streak ended at 69 games.

 Wide receiver Keyshawn Johnson finished the game with only three catches for 34 yards.
 He was also heckled and booed by fans during the game.
 The following day, after several weeks of growing intra-team tension, Johnson was deactivated with pay from the playing roster for the balance of the season.

-Week 12: New York Giants (won 19–13)
+Week 12: New York Giants

 On Monday Night Football, Tampa Bay hosted the New York Giants in their return to Tampa since Super Bowl XXXV.
 Thomas Jones scored early in the second quarter, and Charles Lee scored a touchdown catch.
 Just when they thought the season was finished a week before, the Buccaneers pulled out an important victory and moved to 5–6, snapping a three-game losing streak.

 With the victory, the Buccaneers swept all four NFC East teams for the season.